jgruber/khaudio/README.md

 `http://192.168.1.45`

 It is recommended that you reserve the DHCP lease address in your DHCP service setup, allowing the KHAudio device to retrieve the same IP address each time it requests a lease renewal.
 You will also want to increase the lease period for the KHAudio appliance to as long as possible (typically 24h - 86400 seconds).
 Both of these precations will avoid the KHAudio appliance changing address and interupting service during a meeting.

+If you require static address allocation for your facility, please contact *khstreamer* and an image pre-configured with our requiremetns can be created.
+Note: *khstreamer* no charge accounts are by referral only.

 ### Using the Web User Interface ###